based on Reviews

 An old Chinese proverb says “Pain is the cry of Qi for free flow.”

 A person is healthy when Qi can flow freely.
-If the flow of energy is disrupted, for example, by environmental influences such as cold, heat, drafts, poor nutrition, mental stress, or overexertion, health problems can arise.
+If the flow of energy is disrupted, for example, by environmental influences such as cold, heat, drafts, poor nutrition, emotional stress, or overexertion, health problems can arise.

 Connections to organs and the psyche are postulated via imaginary pathways, called meridians in TCM and nadis in Ayurveda.
-The term "marma," translated from Sanskrit as "energy point" or "energy field," is particularly used in Ayurveda; in Kundalini Yoga, they are called "chakras."
+The term "marma," translated from Sanskrit as "energy point" or "energy field," is used particularly in Ayurveda; in Kundalini Yoga, they are called "chakras."

 TCM - Diagnostics